mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/upgrading/index.md

 ## Notes:

-- Packages available in the DC/OS 2.1 {{ model.packageRepo }} are newer than those in the older versions of {{ model.packageRepo }}.
+- Packages available in the DC/OS {{ model.folder_version }} {{ model.packageRepo }} are newer than those in the older versions of {{ model.packageRepo }}.
 Services are not automatically upgraded when DC/OS is installed because not all DC/OS services have upgrade paths that will preserve existing states.

 [install]: /mesosphere/dcos/{{ model.folder_version }}/installing/production/deploying-dcos/installation/#custom-build-file
 [cmd]: /mesosphere/dcos/{{ model.folder_version }}/installing/production/deploying-dcos/installation/#nginx-cmd